freebsd/freebsd-quarterly/2020q4/ports_non_x86.md

     fix, we are now able to build around 20,000 packages.
 NB: these packages are *unofficial* and not guaranteed.

-  * Kyle Evans (kevans@)'s work on chasing bitrot in qemu has been key to work on both aarch64 and riscv64.
+  * The work of Kyle Evans (kevans@) on chasing bitrot in qemu has been key to work on both aarch64 and riscv64.
 All users are encouraged to update to the latest version.